 The mortgage industry as a whole realizes that no two borrowers are the same and because of this, there's a large range of mortgage options made available to mortgage lenders that you may or may not be aware of.

 As explained in the talking to a lender section above, when you speak to a mortgage lender at the beginning, you'll have much more time to explore your home purchasing options.
 Maybe you need to ask for seller concessions towards closing costs?
 Maybe you want to save up more money for a down payment to get reduced mortgage insurance?
-Maybe you need Utah down payment assistance or California down payment assistance?
+Maybe you need Utah, Nevada, California or Arizona down payment assistance?
 Perhaps you qualify for USDA Rural with no down payment but not sure which areas are eligible?

 Never assume you need 20% down and keep an open mind about your options.
 Give me a call to discuss your mortgage options!